postgres-ai/docs/docs/database-lab/config-reference.md

 ## Section `global`: global parameters
 - `engine` - defines the Database Lab Engine.
 Supported engines: `postgres`
-- `mountDir` - specifies the location of the pool mount directory
-- `dataSubDir` - specifies the location of restored data by Database Lab Engine relative to the pool mount directory (`mountDir`)
 - `debug` - allows seeing more in the Database Lab Engine logs
 - `database` (key-value, optional) - contains default configuration options of the restored database
   - `username` (string, optional, default: "postgres") - a default username for logical/physical restore jobs